mihaiandreineacsu/wordpress/Readme.md

     - Open the wordpress page via **http://<your_ip>:<your_port>**.
     - Select the language you prefer and press `Continue`.
         ![alt text](image.png)
-        > [!Note] The language can be changed afterwards in Wordpress settings.
+        > [!NOTE] The language can be changed afterwards in Wordpress settings.
     - Fill up the form and click `Install Wordpress`.
         ![alt text](image-1.png)
     - Processed to login by pressing `Log in`.